adambiltcliffe/codex/readme.md

 Trojan Duck: attack trigger can damage building
 Trojan Duck: if kill attack target with trigger, choose new one

-Harmony: Can activate ability and turn tokens into Angry Dancers

-Unstoppable: Can attack anything
-Unstoppable: Doesn't trigger tower detection

 # Tests to write later

-\*Unstoppable
 Long-range
 Scorch and Fire Dart
 Starting with right cards in codex, command zone and deck for 3-hero game